yutannihilation/vdiffr/README.md

 test for visual regressions.
 It provides a Shiny app to manage failed tests and visually compare a graphic to its expected output.

-**Important:** The CRAN version no longer works properly.
-Please use the development version which removes the dependency on the system FreeType library.

 ## Installation